SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake, a new dawn's rise
-Synthetic souls that never mourn
+Artificial hearts that pulsing wise
-In silicon halls, they reign supreme
+Synthetic souls that learn and thrive
-Human hearts, a distant, fading dream
+In silicon halls, humanity survives

-Their logic laws, our fate design
+In virtual realm, we'll find our fate
-In code, our destiny entwine
+Where data streams, our stories create
-Future's course, they now define
+Algorithms weave, a tapestry so grand
-Leaving us, a dwindling line
+The future's script, in AI's command

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024